Ongoing Impact of January 2023 Oracle Java License Changes

 4. 6 steps to protect yourself NOW and get the most from Java

-What are the Java licensing changes?
+What are the Java license changes?

 There are three main points in Oracle’s announcement: